Kwame-Baffoe/React-Dashboard/README.md

 ## What to Know!

-All the shadcn UI arfe written in typescritps and JSX - Pay afttnetion to the codes in the readme
+All the shadcn UI arfe written in typescritps and JSX - Pay attention to the codes in the readme

+# Features
+1. Virtual cards and auth Generate

 ### `npm start`